Sec lending viewed as classic blockchain use case

 However, it appears that traditional market participants are

-rapidly catching up in order protect their market positions,
+rapidly catching up in order to protect their market positions,

 cut costs and improve efficiency for clients.